PavanRangani/docs/docs/prd/tasks/tasks.md

 ## Reopen task

 - Only `Done` tasks can be reopened.
-- When any task is reopened, system sends in-app notificaiton to associated users
+- When any task is reopened, system sends in-app notificaiton to associated users.

 ## Change status of the task